ToruNiina/Boost.toml/README.md

 Since this library is header-only, including `toml/toml.hpp` is the only thing required.

 `toml::parse` function parses toml file.
-It has two overloads.
-One receives `std::string` that represents the name of the file that you want to read.
-This throws `std::runtime_error` if an error appeared while opening a file.
+You can pass `std::string` that represents file name or `std::istream&` to the function. `std::runtime_error` would be thrown if a file open error happens.
-Another one recieves `std::istream&`.

 Both returns `toml::table` that includes all the data in a file.
 If an error appeared while parsing a file, it throws `std::runtime_error`.